 A ‘McKenzie friend’, is a legal word used by the legal services industry to describe a layperson who can help litigants in person.
 The term covers people who help a Litigant in Person throughout the course of his/her litigation.
-This may include help with completing application forms, with correspondence, with devising strategies, with the preparation of statements, as well as accompanying the litigant to court.
+This may include help with completing application forms, with correspondence, with the preparation of statements, as well as accompanying the litigant to court.

 If you can’t afford a Solicitor or Barrister and want to run a court case yourself, you are called a “litigant in person” (LIP).
 LIPs have the right to use a McKenzie Friend to give you reasonable assistance in preparing for and attending court.